 The Animals In That Country by Laura Jean Mckay

 Few authors would consider themselves lucky to be releasing a book in the midst of a global pandemic.
 Laura Jean McKay might be the only exception.
 Her new novel The Animals In That Country revolves around the outbreak of a highly infections sub-type of influenza that threatens the very fabric of society – sound familiar?
 It’s an eerily prescient premise, right down to the conspiracy theories that proliferate on Facebook and the government ads that encourage people to “keep calm and stay indoors”.
 McKay is a masterful storyteller, and her talent truly shines in this story of family and belonging.
-Read my full review of The Animals In That Country on Primer here.
+Read my full review of The Animals In That Country here.

 What have been your best reads of 2020 so far?
 Let me know in the comments below!